gourryinverse/cxl-boot-to-bash/doc/platform/bios-and-efi.rst

 If intending to provide users flexibility in programming decoders beyond the root, you may want to provide multiple CFMWS entries in the CEDT intended for different purposes.
-For example, you may want to consider adding
+For example, you may want to consider adding:

 1) A CFMWS entry to cover all interleavable host bridges.
 2) A CFMWS entry to cover all devices on a single host bridge.